BernardWong97/Gesture-Based-UI-Project/README.md

 [![GitHub release](https://img.shields.io/badge/Download-Package)]()

-# Tap Accuarcy Gesture Based Game built in Unity - Gesture-Based-UI-Project
+# Tap Accuarcy Gesture Based Game built in Unity

 The goal of our project is to develop an application with gesture-based system.